balakreshnan/csitestbedai/fillstationai.md

 - For Base class we have 3 colors
 - Red, Blue and Yellow
 - Goal is for students to build various color combination and build model
+- Also in real world gives the ability to create new model and deploy faster in manufacturing floor
+- Also allows the model creation to understand the environment where it predicts
 - Take pictures using cell phone
 - Use Azure cognitive custom vision to tag the image and build model in 1 hour
 - Export the model and deploy to AI @ Edge device and test
+- We use transfer learning with 25 to 100 images for each object or classes

 ## Architecture